-The Freshman Biochemistry Seminar will introduce freshmen to the discipline of biochemistry, to the UW Biochemistry Department, to some of the research projects the faculty are pursuing, to the University, and to the career options open to an individual with a biochemistry undergraduate degree..
+Introduction to the discipline of biochemistry, to the UW Biochemistry Department, to some of the research projects the faculty are pursuing, to the University, and to the career options open to an individual with a biochemistry background.

 Chemistry, nutrition, and metabolism of biological systems.

-Lab and student seminar.
 Introduction to modern biochemical laboratory techniques and current biochemical literature.
-Students will present a seminar based upon scientific literature that parallels experiments they will perform in lab.
-For advanced undergraduates and non-biochemistry graduate students.
+Includes student seminar presentations based upon scientific literature that parallels experiments performed in the lab.

 Protein structure and dynamics.
 Protein folding.
 Physical organic chemistry of enzymatic catalysis.
 Analysis of enzyme kinetics and receptor-ligand interactions.
 Enzymatic reaction mechanisms.